raphdamico/zone-guide/src/guide/introduction/expectations.md

-# Using Vue in Markdown
+# What am I getting myself into?

 ## Browser API Access Restrictions